awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 You can apply BGP community tags on the public prefixes that you advertise to Amazon to indicate how far to propagate your prefixes in the Amazon network, for the local AWS Region only, all Regions within a continent, or all public Regions\.

-You can use the following BGP communities for your prefixes:
+For inbound routing policies, you can use the following BGP communities for your prefixes:
 + `7224:9100`—Local AWS Region
 + `7224:9200`—All AWS Regions for a continent
   + North America–wide